Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Beenleigh recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Beenleigh has recorded approximately 26 residential properties granted approval each year over the past five financial years, totalling 134 homes.
-As of FY-26, 11 approvals have been recorded.
-On average, 2.8 new residents per year are gained for each dwelling built between FY-21 and FY-25, reflecting robust demand that supports property values.
-New homes are being built at an average construction cost value of $405,000, in line with regional trends.
+Beenleigh has recorded approximately 26 residential properties granted approval annually over the past five financial years, totalling 134 homes.
+As of FY-26, 57 approvals have been recorded.
+Each year, an average of 2.8 new residents is gained per dwelling built between FY-21 and FY-25.
+The average construction cost for new homes in Beenleigh is $240,000, below the regional average, indicating more affordable housing options.

-Population forecasts indicate Beenleigh will gain 1,620 residents through to 2041.
+Population forecasts indicate Beenleigh will gain 1,620 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development